pieces-app/cli-agent/README.md

 pip install pieces-cli-{VERSION}-py3-none-any.whl
 ```

-replace the VERSION with the version you downloaded
+Replace the VERSION with the version you downloaded
 Note: Ensure you get latest from the [releases](https://github.com/pieces-app/cli-agent/releases) of the cli-agent

 11. To view all the CLI Commands